Warring States Publications

 A full understanding of the period and its philosophy has long been hampered by uncertainty about the nature and date of these classical texts.
 To this problem, Bruce and Taeko Brooks, principals of the Warring States Project at the University of Massachusetts at Amherst, bring the fruits of decades of research.
 Worldwide scholarly reaction to the first proposal for this and a parallel book series was enthusiastic.
 Of the two, the series New Chinese Classics includes studies rather than translations, and focuses on works which are fundamental to the way the classical period is understood by later ages.
-These include the Chun/Chyou, the Shr, the Yi (or more precisely, its simpler precursor), the Sundz and other military texts, the Mician antiwar writings, and the meditation texts including the famous Dau/Dv Jing.
+These include the Chun/Chyou, the Shr, the Shu, and the Yi (or more precisely, its simpler precursor).
 Chronologically last in the series is a collaborative volume on the Shr Ji, which develops Gu Jye-gang's largely neglected finding that Szma Tan, with Dauist background, not his Confucian-trained son Szma Chyen, conceived the work and wrote most of it.
 This affects the historical or entertainment value of the Shr Ji at almost every point.

 Volumes presently planned for The New Chinese Classics, in chronological order by subject and with tentative release dates, are:

-Before the Yi: China's First Divination Manual (February 2018)
+Before the Yi: China's Oldest Divination Manual (2018)

-First Historian of China: Szma Tan and the Shr Ji (November 2015)
+First Historian: Szma Tan and the Shr Ji (November 2016)